sanka4rea/CityU_bioinformatics/README.md

 ## Some words

 The website were built at 2018.02-03 based on blogdown+hugo+netlify+github to help Dr. X to finish the report of a teaching grant.
 It's my first website.
 I got no much knowledges about the bioinformatics at that time and the website covers as much as I could think of.
 So, it takes me ages to collect the information, to write/sort out all the materials.
 The learning of website building, selecting and modification of website theme, as well as the learning of markdown + html language is fun.
 However the endless of ctrl+c/ctrl+v/writing is boring.
 Several people thought it just simple writing and were curious why it took me so much time, and most importantly, it is not a part of science or research.
-For the front question, I could only say 'you could have a try' and 'you can you up'.
+For the front question, I could only say 'check the scope of the website, and you could have a try' and 'No can no bb'.
 For the last one, I'm also looked for the meaning of doing this in the second half.
-Final I knew that was because I am just a student at that time and you know why.
+Final I knew that I am not just a student but also a worker at that time.

 Special thanks to Mr. Zhenxing, who spent own time to help me to sort out some parts of the resources.